Sida's work in Mozambique

 Increasing social protection

-Mozambique is drafting new labour legislation to provide more secure conditions.
-Sida is supporting workers’ organisations in responding to the government’s proposals.
-One of them received support to develop service centres to provide increased social security to people in the informal economy in poor parts of the capital Maputo.
-For example, support is being provided to enable people to register their businesses with the authorities, access social security schemes and join trade unions.
-The work is a collaboration between government agencies and other organisations in the country.
+In 2023, Parliament has approved labour market legislation to provide more secure conditions.
+Sida supports workers’ organisations in responding to the government’s proposals.
+One of them received support to develop service centres to provide greater social security to people in the informal economy in poor areas of the capital Maputo.
+For example, support is provided so that people can register their businesses with the authorities, access social security schemes and join trade unions.
+The work is a collaboration between authorities and other organisations in the country.

 Peaceful and inclusive communities

-In August 2019, the Mozambican government and the former Renamo guerrilla signed a new peace agreement, the Maputo Accord.
+In August 2019, the Mozambican government and the former guerrilla group Renamo signed a new peace agreement, the Maputo Agreement.
 Renamo is now the main opposition party.

-The process is progressing slowly, for example in reintegrating those who fought.
-There is also active conflict in the north of the country, where Mozambican troops, with the help of international forces, are fighting an armed group with links to Islamist extremism.
-The conflict is due, among other things, to unequal distribution of resources within the country, lack of access to basic social services, lack of jobs and poor democracy.
+Progress has been slow, for example in the reintegration of former combatants.
+There is also an active conflict in the north of the country, where Mozambican troops, supported by international forces, are fighting an armed group with links to Islamic extremism.
+The conflict is due, among other things, to the uneven distribution of resources within the country, lack of access to basic social services, lack of jobs, and lack of democracy.

 Reconciliation and reintegration of ex-combatants